kcha/bike_share_ride_report/README.md

 **For [Bike Share Toronto](https://www.bikesharetoronto.com/) users.**

-This program takes your personal ride data and creates a map of your dock usage.
+This program takes your personal ride data and creates a map of your station usage.
 The maps are created in R using the [ggmap](http://cran.r-project.org/web/packages/ggmap/index.html) package.